 If you’re new to the Irish flute you may also need to practice some finger stretching and loosening.
 Shake out your hands, as if you were trying to warm them up on a cold winter’s day.
 Extend the shaking to the elbows and then the shoulders.
 It’s a great way to limber up before practice and playing.

 There are also a number of finger stretching exercises you can do for the flute, here’s a nice general hand-stretching post online, take a look: Finger, hand & wrist stretches In fact these exercises are great for all musicians and should be performed regularly.

-I hope the above helps you get to ‘grips’ with the simple system Irish flute however if you require further assistance get in touch with me by emailing email@example.com.
+I hope the above helps you get to ‘grips’ with the simple system Irish flute.
+If you require further assistance however, get in touch with me by emailing email@example.com.
 I would also advise searching Irish musician forums such as Chiff & Fipple or The Session where you’ll find extensive advice and discussion about various flute and whistle techniques to help beginners master the Irish flute.

-Main image is of piper, Séamus Ennis by Alan Lomax [Public domain], via Wikimedia Commons
+[Image source: Séamus Ennis by Alan Lomax [Public domain], via Wikimedia Commons]